 - Other economic damages

 The attorneys at O’Connor, Acciani & Levy believe in holding negligent corporations liable for the harm they cause to consumers and innocent patients.
-We can help you do this through a Stryker hip replacement lawsuit.
+Our Cincinnati lawyers can help you do this through a Stryker hip replacement lawsuit.

 If you have experienced pain and discomfort, metal poisoning, or had to undergo revision surgery after having a hip replacement, you may have legal options.
 Do not wait to contact O’Connor, Acciani & Levy today to discuss your options for filing a Stryker hip replacement lawsuit in a free, no obligation consultation.

-Our attorneys work on a contingency fee basis and do not charge upfront for our services.
+Our Cincinnati Stryker hip replacement lawyers work on a contingency fee basis and do not charge upfront for our services.
 We only get paid if we recover compensation for you.